mose/shellplay/README.md

 Then type the commands you want to record, amd type q at the end it will prompt you for a file name and a title.

-The session file is stored in json format and can be used to be played
+The session file is stored in `$HOME/.shellplay/` in json format and can be used to be played.

+You can record a session in several steps, and merge then afteerwards, with

+    shellcat session1 session2 session3

+You will be prompted to provide a new title and a new name, and it will save the new concatenated session file.

+The session file being a pretty-formatted jeson file, it's also convenient to just edit it for fixes or adjustments.
+Especially as this tool is still in development and all the optimal edit features are not yet implemented.

 ## Playing a session